msalvati1997/MECSS/README.md

 Video streaming is transmitted in less than 1 second, typically 100-500 milliseconds.
 When real-time video services are being provided to individual users such as video streaming is important:
 - minimize the total execution time. (less than 500 milliseconds)
-- minimize the total energy consumption of the devices.